R3DRUN3/github-content-sync/README.md

 - files present in `B` but not in `A`
 - files present in both `A` and `B` but with newer commits in `A`

+> [!NOTE]
+> You can also do cross-branches comparison by specifing the branches for both directories.

 ## Purpose